 - What do prospective clients need?

-- And what will clients pay for?
+- And what will clients pay for you to accomplish?

 Answering these questions will help you find your sweet spot.